Did You Know Anorexia Can Be A Chronic Condition?

 Anorexia Nervosa is a particularly difficult mental illness to treat.
 People suffering from anorexia, specifically prolonged or chronic anorexia, have the highest mortality rate of any other mental illness and often have a markedly reduced life expectancy.

 The onset of anorexia is typically from a young age with many adults dying in their 30s.
-Patients who continue to suffer from anorexia are often suffer multiple medical complications, and under or unemployed, and have repeated admissions to general and specialist medical facilities.
+Patients who continue to suffer from anorexia are often suffer multiple medical complications, are under- or unemployed, and have repeated admissions to general and specialist medical facilities.

 The earlier someone with an eating disorder receives treatment, the better the chances are that they recover.
 However, it’s not just that some people don’t know they have a problem, but they just don’t have access to treatments or therapies to assist them to be able to become healthy.
 It’s important to remember that even though you or a loved one may be experiencing chronic anorexia, it’s never too late to get help.